client: populate f_fsid in statfs output

 What might work better there is leave f_type alone, and present a fuse-daemon specific value via some other mechanism, if there truly is a need for it.

-#7 Updated by Jeff Layton 5 months ago
+#7 Updated by Jeff Layton about 4 years ago

 - Status changed from New to Resolved